Airfield Viewing Guide - RAF Scampton

-Aircraft from other nearby RAF stations make occasional approaches but generally this is a quiet station where most of the flying is the Reds practicing their routine in the work-up prior to the airshow season and then keeping their hand in during the season.
+Aircraft from other nearby RAF stations made occasional approaches but generally this was a quiet station where most of the flying was the Reds practicing their routine in the work-up prior to the airshow season and then keeping their hand in during the season.

-Flying here is almost always office hours on weekdays, but during the airshow season you will see occasional launches or recoveries from the Reds as they depart to or come back from airshows elsewhere.
+Flying here was almost always office hours on weekdays, but during the airshow season you could see occasional launches or recoveries from the Reds as they departed to or came back from airshows elsewhere.

 Red Arrows Hawks taxiing (taken from point C); author

 Approaching from the A15 (Lincoln direction), you'll go past the main gate on your left, followed by a layby, and just as the road begins to curve to the right you'll see a small road off to the left.
 Take this road (the old A15) and it will take you up past the station fence, past the firing range and on your left there will be car park (point A).
 This is the 'viewing area', but is fairly useless as it's surrounded by high fences.
 It does however offer the only place up here to park your car, as the remainder of the lane has double yellow lines everywhere.
 Park your car here and you can walk up to crash gate 8 (point B) which is quite close to the taxiway but again it's all high fence territory so a large ladder would be handy.
 Don't lean the ladder against the fence or the crash gate, and be prepared for a visit from base security anyway, as the security personnel at Scampton are bizarrely touchy (compare with the far more laid back attitude at the RAF's premier front line fighter station at Coningsby just 40 mins or so away!).

 Red Arrows Hawk on final approach (taken from just North of point C); author